stoyq/heart-disease-predictor/README.md

 The final report can be found [here](doc/heart_disease_predictor.pdf).

-## Dependencies
+## Project Environment and Dependencies

 This project makes use of a host of external packages, and their specific version numbers can be found in the [environment.yml](environment.yml) file.
-We recommend using conda to reproduce the same environment for your platform, or using the Docker container that we provide.
+We recommend using conda to reproduce the same environment for your particular platform, or using the Docker container that we provide.

 ## Setup